lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 concrete inspect --typed
 concrete inspect --core
 concrete inspect --backend-ir
+concrete inspect --ledger
 ```

 These outputs should be deterministic and redact local paths where needed.
+`--ledger` should render the same `CompilerLedger` records consumed by reports
+and release bundles.

+## Compiler Self-Audit

+`concrete audit --compiler` should render the compiler pipeline itself:

+- passes run
+- artifact ids
+- diagnostics count
+- source-location privacy mode
+- target and toolchain identity
+- solver/tool versions
+- cache/dependency facts
+- replay commands
+- backend assumptions
+- emitted files
+- links to `ObligationCore`

+This is the ordinary-compiler counterpart to the proof/evidence audit.
+It
+answers: what did the compiler know, where did each fact come from, which pass
+produced it, and how can the run be replayed?

+## Events, Crashes, And Retained Artifacts

+The pipeline should have three debugging surfaces:

+- `concrete build --events --json`: structured start/finish/fail events for
+  project-load, parse, resolve, canonicalize, typecheck, ownership,
+  capability, obligation collection, codegen, link, and bundle capture.
+- `.build/concrete-crash/<id>/`: crash bundles for internal compiler bugs,
+  with command, toolchain, redacted inputs, last successful pass, diagnostics
+  so far, and a replay command.
+- `.build/concrete-artifacts/`: retained pass artifacts from `--keep-artifacts`
+  and explicit `--emit-*` commands, with an artifact manifest.

+User errors should produce diagnostics, not crash bundles.
+Crash bundles are
+only for compiler bugs.

 ## Why This Phase Comes Before Usability